thakurbhupendra/SecondRepo/README.md

 # SecondRepo
-This is my second github repository
+This is my second github repository directly on server